IronBox/abexpress-debugtool/README.md

 # abexpress-debugtool
 This is the temporary home for the AB Express configuration checker tool.
 It looks for common issues with AB Express installations and configurations and provides suggested fixes.
-This site will always contain the latest version of the configuration checker tool.

 ![Tool screenshot](tool-screenshot.png)